fdistor/angel_autoapplier/README.md

 ## Need to do

-- Error handling when a job data do not exist
+- Error handling when job data does not exist
 - Error handling when URL is not valid
 - Give user option to not input a cover letter and handle if scenario where a job requires a cover letter
 - Input the cover letter value than type it out
+- Send follow-up emails after a week (or user specified)

 ## Acknowledgments